Steady State Solution Mass Spring System

 .

-If the mass is thrown upward initially, it would have a positive initial velocity, and hence, .
+.
 Alternatively, the mass could be tossed downward initially, in which case

 .
 If the mass is released from rest , then